DanilZherebtsov/verstack/docs/source/index.rst

 ##################
 verstack 0.1.1 Documentation
 ##################
+Machine learning tools to make a Data Scientist's work efficient

 veratack package contains the following tools:

 - **NaNImputer** impute all missing values in a pandas dataframe using advanced machine learning with 1 line of code